YunoHost/doc/pages/02.administer/10.install/install.md

 ## [fa=download /] Download the {{image_type}} image

 {% if rpi012 %}
 !
-Support for Rasperry Pi 0, 1 and 2 is unfortunately slowly dropping : building fresh images is complex, and RPi 0, 1 and 2 are ARM-32bit systems which will get more and more deprecated over time.
+Support for Raspberry Pi 0, 1 and 2 is unfortunately slowly dropping : building fresh images is complex, and RPi 0, 1 and 2 are ARM-32bit systems which will get more and more deprecated over time.
 Our pre-installed images are quite old.
-We recommend instead to [download the official Rasperry Pi OS Lite (**32-bit**, **Bullseye**)](https://downloads.raspberrypi.org/raspios_lite_armhf/images/?C=M;O=D) and installing YunoHost on top [using similar instructions as for other ARM boards](/install/hardware:arm)
+We recommend instead to [download the official Raspberry Pi OS Lite (**32-bit**, **Bullseye**)](https://downloads.raspberrypi.org/raspios_lite_armhf/images/?C=M;O=D) and installing YunoHost on top [using similar instructions as for other ARM boards](/install/hardware:arm)
 {% endif %}

 {% if virtualbox or regular %}